snark87/vibe-coding-experiment/docs/ui_requirements.md

 5. Understanding results
 6. Saving and exporting

+### 4.5 Authentication Flow

+**Purpose**: Securely authenticate users while providing a smooth user experience with fallback options

+**Authentication Methods**:
+1. **Google Authentication** - Primary authentication method
+2. **Guest Mode** - Limited functionality access without authentication

+**Authentication Flow Requirements**:

+1. **Initial Authentication**
+   - Clear visual distinction between Google login and Guest mode options
+   - Explanatory text indicating the benefits of authenticated usage vs. guest mode
+   - Privacy policy and data usage information accessible before authentication
+   - Remember me option for returning users

+2. **Authentication Success**
+   - Clear visual feedback upon successful authentication
+   - Smooth transition to Circuit Editor Workspace
+   - User account information displayed in header (username, profile picture if available)
+   - First-time user detection to trigger optional tutorial

+3. **Authentication Failure Handling**
+   - Specific, user-friendly error messages for different failure scenarios:
+     - Network connectivity issues
+     - Invalid credentials
+     - Service unavailability
+     - Account-related issues
+   - Retry options with clear guidance
+   - Fallback to guest mode option with explanation of limitations

+4. **Guest Mode Limitations**
+   - Clear indication of guest mode status in the UI
+   - Visual cues next to features that require authentication
+   - Prompt to authenticate when attempting to use restricted features
+   - Session persistence limitations clearly explained
+   - Option to authenticate and convert current work to saved account at any time

+5. **Session Management**
+   - Session timeout warning 5 minutes before expiration
+   - Option to extend session without losing work
+   - Auto-save of current circuit state before authentication-related transitions
+   - Graceful handling of authentication loss during active usage
+   - Recovery of work in progress if authentication is re-established

+6. **Offline Usage** (Post MVP)
+   - Clear indication of offline status in the UI
+   - Automatic transition to offline mode when connectivity is lost
+   - Local storage of work in progress when offline
+   - Synchronization process when connectivity is restored
+   - Conflict resolution UI if local and server states differ after reconnection

+7. **Authentication State Transitions**
+   - Prevent work loss during authentication state changes
+   - Confirmation dialogs before actions that might affect unsaved work
+   - Visual indicators during authentication-related background processes
+   - Ability to cancel authentication processes that take too long

+**User Experience Considerations**:
+- Authentication should not be a barrier to starting exploration for new users
+- All authentication-related error messages should be friendly and jargon-free
+- Authentication state should be clearly visible at all times
+- Transitions between authenticated and unauthenticated states should preserve user work

+**Security Considerations**:
+- No storage of authentication credentials on client side
+- Secure token management with appropriate expiration
+- Clear indication of secure connection status
+- Option to explicitly log out from all screens
+- Automatic session termination after extended inactivity

 ## 5. Use Case Implementations

 ### 5.1 Use Case: Creating a Basic Bell State Circuit